EUDAT-Training/B2SHARE-Training/05_Create_new_record.md

 # Create a new record
 When your dataset is ready for publication, it can be uploaded to the B2SHARE service by creating a draft record and adding files and metadata.
-This page will guide you through the creation process of a new draft record and publishing it as a record.
+This page will guide you through the creation process of a new draft records, preparing and finally publishing it as a record.
 It covers:

- - the creation of a new draft record,
+ - The creation of a new draft record,
- - the addition of files and metadata and
+ - The addition of files and metadata and
- - the final completion.
+ - Committing the draft record to publish it

 Please note that the B2SHARE service makes a distinction between the two terms `record` and `draft record` (or simply `draft`).
-A **record** is unchangeable and has a persistent identifier (PID) assigned to it.
+A **record** is published and therefore unchangeable and has persistent identifiers (PID) assigned to it, as well as checksums.
 A user can create a record by **first creating a draft record**, which is modifiable.
 Files and metadata can be placed into a draft record, but not into a record.

+It is possible to create a new version of your record with new metadata and PIDs, the old version though will remain intact without alteration and is still identifiable and referable.

 ### Setup your connection
 Please make sure your machine has been properly set up to use Python and required packages.
 Follow [this](A_Setup_and_install.md) guide in order to do so.